Jean-Marie Loret: The Loret–Hitler connection

+DNA investigations

 In 2008, the Belgian journalist Jean-Paul Mulders travelled to Germany, Austria, France and the United States to collect DNA of the last living relatives of Hitler.
 He also obtained DNA from postcard stamps sent by Jean-Marie Loret.
 By comparing DNA from the stamps with that of a relative of Hitler's with a common paternal ancestor, Mulders proved that Loret lacked a matching Y chromosome and was thus not Hitler's son.

 In 2012, the French magazine Le Point published a news article, reporting that a study enlisted by Loret carried out by the University of Heidelberg showed Hitler and Loret were of the same blood group, and that another enlisted by Loret showed they had similar handwriting.
 The article also stated that official German Army paperwork proves officers brought envelopes of cash to Lobjoie during World War II occupation, and described a suggestion by the family's lawyer that they may be able to claim royalties from Hitler's Mein Kampf.
 In 2018, Russian state-owned TV channel NTV interviewed Philippe Loret, the son of Jean-Marie Loret and Muguette Dubecq.
 The interview was filmed at Loret's home, which was decorated with Nazi relics.
 Loret spoke of a Rothschild family conspiracy and stated his intention to undergo a DNA test.